 Staff without the qualifications necessary to operate a piece of equipment must be given the relevant training by an employer before they can use the equipment unsupervised.
 The competence of new employees should be assessed to ensure that they only operate equipment which they are qualified to use.

 You can read the most updated copy of the PUWER regulations on the HSE website.

-IES help you through the PUWER process, offering a range of options; from advice and consultancy services to the complete on-site testing and assessment of your equipment.
-We provide you with a full written report that details any potential problems we’ve identified, and, if required we can organise remedial work necessary to ensure compliance.
+IES can guide you through the PUWER process, offering a range of options; from advice and consultancy services to the complete on-site testing and assessment of your equipment.
+We provide you with a full written report that details any potential problems we’ve identified, and, if required, we can organise remedial work necessary to ensure UKCA and CE compliance.

 Examples of the work we’ve undertaken in this area include production machinery, test rigs, control panels, electrical cabinets, x-ray scanners, lighting controls and industrial ovens, the installation of new machinery, and the refurbishment of machinery.

-We’ve put together a quick-fire guide which provides you with many of the ‘need to knows’ on PUWER procedure in an easy, digestable format.
+We’ve put together a quick-fire guide which provides you with essential information on PUWER in an easy, digestible format.